 Some cyclists find that 2x drivetrains offer better performance than 1x drivetrains.
 With a 2x drivetrain, you may be able to maintain a higher average speed or ride further without tiring out.

 With a 1x drivetrain, sometimes you can’t find the perfect gear.
 Because there are only 10-12 gears, the step from one gear to the next might be too great.
 If you shift down, you may end up riding at a higher cadence than you needed to.
 You’ll end up burning more energy.
 When you’re speeding down a hill, you may not have a gear that is high enough so that you can pedal.
-In this case, your gearing is too low.
-Occasionally, you may just wish you had another higher or lower gear.
+In this case, your 1x gearing is too low.
+Occasionally, you may just wish you had another harder gear or easier gear.

 Having said this, double chainring drivetrains don’t have as many more gears as it may appear.
 There are two reasons for this.
 First, some gears may be duplicates.
 If you count the teeth, you may find that more than one combination of your chainrings and cassette has the same gear ratio.
 It is common to have 2 or 3 duplicate gears in a 2x or 3x drivetrain.